 Traditions are filled with joy and whimsy.
 Every family has their own traditions.
 Many come into play around the time of a holiday.
 Some traditions are centered around food, events, activities, decorations or a combination of these things.

-Traditions are especially important for kids.
-They help us connect to different generations, give us something to look forward to and help us create memories.
+Traditions help us connect to different generations, give us something to look forward to and help us create memories.
 Getting to include my family traditions and create new ones was something I looked forward to when we were thinking of starting our family.

-As we got older and continued to get Easter ornaments , we needed a second tree.
-At the end of March, we would get out the Easter decorations, the trees, the ornaments and would have a great time decorating our living room.
-When we were done the room really put a smile on our faces and I knew it made my mom really happy when she would come into the room and see her beautiful Easter decorations.
+At the end of March, we would get out the Easter decorations, the trees, and the ornaments.
+We would have a great time decorating our living room.
+When we were done the room really put a smile on our faces and I knew it made my mom happy when she would come into the room and see her beautiful Easter decorations.
 My favorite part of our decorating tradition was the Easter tree and carefully deciding where to put each ornament.

-Since my family comes from both Scandinavian and Germanic heritages, I want to enjoy both traditions with my boys.
+Since my family comes from both Scandinavian and Germanic heritage, I want to enjoy both traditions with my boys.

 Scandinavian Inspired Easter Tree

 My mom was kind enough to give me her second Easter tree, keeping her original that we had when were really young.
 She also gave me my Easter ornaments, so I could start this tradition with my boys.

 Recently, while on one of my weekly Target runs, I saw some little Easter trees, they don’t look like they would hold too many ornaments, but still could be very cute.
 I would think craft stores like Michael’s, Joann’s or Ben Franklin’s might also have some trees.
 I love that many of the trees you can find are blank canvases and could be used it for all kinds of holidays.
 This year I used my Easter Tree to make a Valentine’s Day Tree.